 Jimi Hendrix – If I were to play a word association game and someone mentioned the words Jimi Hendrix, I’d say “guitar.”
 His songs – meh.
 His singing – no thanks.
 His guitar playing, though – indescribable and phenomenal.
 One of the first to bring the guitar solo into prominence, he played the crap out of the instrument – sometimes even lighting it on fire to illustrate a point – and hard rock was never the same.
-Thousands of kids playing “Guitar Hero” should thank him daily.
+Hundreds of guitarists ranging from heavy metal to punk and R&B cite him as an influence.
+And thousands of kids playing “Guitar Hero” should thank him daily.

 High honorable mention: You must know that I fretted long and hard about whether to include Redding, Cooke, The Who and The Kinks in the Top 5.
 Sadly, there was not enough room.

 Omission: Johnny Cash.
 What?
 No Man in Black?
 I must confess that he was originally in my top 5, but when I tried to nail down his influence on subsequent music, I came up with nothing.
 He is probably one of the most respected men in rock and country music, and many artists readily admit to being a fan.
 They mention his original music, they talk about his imposing voice and his nonconformist attitude.
 But you don’t hear much of his sound in today’s country music, and his music stands as an anomaly among all genres.
 Maybe it’s too original.
 Great?
 Yes.
 Influential?
 Um…